BKaperick/Dunbar/Readme.md

  pag3(7,9)        1    4.74s  0.70%   4.74s   2.59GiB  0.40%  2.59GiB
  ────────────────────────────────────────────────────────────────────

-For computations on my laptop, we see the previous two implementations are infeasible for graphs beyond ~7 nodes at the minimum.
+For computations on my laptop, we see the previous two implementations are infeasible for testing gossipability of graphs of 7 nodes.

+## Latest Iteration

  ──────────────────────────────────────────────────────────────────────────
                                    Time                   Allocations